ifm/ifm3d-examples/ovp8xx/python/ods/README.md

 # ODS
 The ODS python3 scripts will be briefly described below:

-* `bootup_monitor.py`: Checks that the VPU completes it's boot sequence before attempting to initialize an application.
-* `diagnostic.py`: Contains helper functions for retrieving diagnostics when requested or asynchronously.
 * `ods_config.py`: demonstrates how to set json configs to the o3r system following the o3r schema.
 * `ods_data_analyze.py`: ods data analyzer script from a h5 file.
 * `ods_queue.py` : This script handles the data queues of an ODS application.